-Visitor centre feasibility study – although information is available at a number of visitor attractions and accommodation units, there is currently no dedicated visitor centre serving rural Swansea.
-It has been felt for some time that a focal centre in rural Swansea is needed, particularly to serve visitors to Gower and members of the local community.
+Although information is available at a number of visitor attractions and accommodation units, there is currently no dedicated visitor centre serving rural Swansea.
+It has been felt for some time that a focal centre in rural Swansea is needed, particularly to serve visitors to Gower and members of the local community (a dual purpose hub).

-PSC carried out a comprehensive feasibility study to consider the potential for dedicated visitor facilities to support the tourism sector and wider rural economy.
+PSC carried out a comprehensive feasibility study to consider the potential for dedicated visitor and community facility to support the tourism sector and wider rural economy.

-The opportunity for a visitor centre to service the needs of visitors to rural Swansea was evaluated as part of a study to demonstrate evidence of need.
+The opportunity for a visitor centre and rural hub to service the needs of visitors and local communities in rural Swansea was evaluated as part of a study to demonstrate evidence of need.
 The purpose of our study was to ascertain the needs of local businesses, residents and visitors to guide decisions relating to a proposed visitor centre / rural resource centre.

 The study involved:

 - An audit of existing visitor services and facilities and helped to identify gaps and opportunities